-The derivative transactions the Group enters into are primarily interest rate swaps and forward foreign exchange contracts.
+The derivative transactions the Group enters into are primarily interest rate swaps and forward foreign exchange contracts (in the case of construction credits in a currency other than the currency of the revenues from this project (the group had no active forward foreign exchange contracts at the end of 2024 and 2023).
 The purpose is to manage the interest rate risks and currency risks arising from the Group's sources of finance (economic hedges).